-Update to Include Changes in Federal Requirements
+1. Update to Include Changes in Federal Requirements

-Aligns the Procurement Manual with current federal regulations including; prompt payment to subcontractors, responsibility determination, project control files, and acknowledgement of new thresholds for informal purchases.
+Aligns the Procurement Manual with current federal regulations including; subcontractor responsibility, prohibition of the use of certain foreign manufactured telecommunications and surveillance equipment, and clarification of language regarding thresholds for formal and informal purchases.

-Executive Board Meeting - 10/25/19

-Proposed Procurement Policies and Procedures Manual
+Executive Board Meeting - 12/18/2020 Proposed Procurement Policies and Procedures Manual Revisions Page 2

-Revisions

-Page 2